turingschool/curriculum/source/projects/black_thursday.markdown

 1. One team member forks the repository at https://github.com/turingschool-examples/black_thursday and adds the other(s) as collaborators.
 2. Everyone on the team clones the repository
 3. Create a [Waffle.io](http://waffle.io) account for project management.
-4. Setup [CodeClimate](https://codeclimate.com/) to monitor code quality along the way
+4. Setup [SimpleCov](https://github.com/colszowka/simplecov) to monitor test coverage along the way
-5. Setup [TravisCI](https://travis-ci.org/) to run your tests ever time you push

 ### Spec Harness